tfkfan/orbital/README.md

 ---

 **Project is in active development.
-Looking for contributors and sponsors to make this stuff wide-used in future**
+Looking for contributors and sponsors to make this stuff widely used in future**

-The server contains example server, basic game loops, matchmaking, room management functionality and it is about to have further improvements.

 Supports:
 * HTTP
-* websocket

-Features currently in development:
-* 2D/3D geometry and grid systems
-* TCP/UDP server mode
-* Advanced room management
-* HTTP monitoring
-* Advanced player management
-* Auth-protected REST API
+* Websocket
-* Advanced basic game objects (strikes, loot, handlers)

-## Core and architecture

-The solution is based on Vert.X "Actor" approach and EventBus features.
-It allows to have Indefinite amount of room management verticles as workers to process game messages.
-The code of "Orbital" is conceived to be extended and modernized on your own.

-For the moment core contains:
+Features of core:
 * Gateway verticle basic functionality
 * Room verticle basic functionality
 * EventBus-based room listener system